stellar-deprecated/starlight/Getting Started.md

 # Getting Started

-## Running Core and Horizon
+## Running Core and Horizon with CAP-21 and CAP-40

-To run a standalone network and Horizon instance use the fork of the quickstart docker image:
+To run a standalone network use the branch of the `stellar/quickstart` docker image:

 ```
 docker build -t stellar/quickstart:cap21and40 https://github.com/stellar/docker-stellar-core-horizon.git#cap21and40